tkreyche/I75W-Raymarine-Autopilot/README.md

 ### LED Matrix Display
 LED matrix displays are bright, inexpensive, readily availble and update quickly (unlike eink).
 They come in various LED configurations, such as 32x32, 64x32, 128x64 etc. The physical dimensions are dependent on the LED pitch, for example 3, 2.5 and 2mm.
 They interface with a controller via a Hub 75 hardware interface.
 Panels can be chained to create a larger display, limited by controller board and power consumption.

 I'm using 64x64 matrix displays with 2mm pitch, which are 128x128mm in physical size.
 The finer 2mm pitch offers higher LED density and a compact package.
-Other display sizes are available, but this software is only supports 64x64 panels.
-The larger 128x64 2mm pitch panels are large for my boat.
+This software only supports 64x64.
+The 128x64 2mm pitch panels are large for my boat.

 ### Power Requirement
 The hardware runs on 5v and will need a voltage coverter for a 12v system.
 It can be powered from a USB-C cable or a simple 5v power cable.